kordk/stoch_epi_lib/README.md

 ### Download a release

-Periodically, we provide a release of the tool as a stand-alone Windows executable with an installation tool.
+Periodically, we may provide a release of the tool as a stand-alone executable with an installation tool.
 Please see the <a href="https://github.com/kordk/stoch_epi_lib/releases">releases</a> to download the latest version.

 ### From Source Code